SarahAndyshak/virtual-visit/README.md

 * VS Code

 ## Known Bugs
+* Links on the Splash page work, but don't open to the top of the new page.

 ## Disclaimer
 Because this site connects you to external sites, links may stop working if the hosting institution removes them.
 All materials belong to the creators and institutions of origin.